kaustubhsridhar/time-series-OOD/ours/gait/README.md

 ### park is for PD, hunt is for HD

-The expected result, i.e. Table 4 in the paper is<br>
+The expected result, i.e., Table 4 in the paper is<br>
 <img src="gait.png" width="500" />

 ### Note: The following results will be generated for just 1 run.
 In the paper, we ran these experiments 5 times (with different seeds) and reported the mean and standard deviation (std).
 The results with 1 run are similar to those reported in paper.